 \subsection{Hash-based Indexes}

 Locality sensitive hashing (LSH) has proven to be a powerful technique for vector search.
 By hashing similar items into the same buckets, LSH significantly reduces the number of comparisons needed.

 Its ability to efficiently approximate nearest neighbor searches has led to pioneering work in its application to disk-resident index scenarios.
 For example, I-LSH~\cite{I-LSH} highlights the radius expansion process within the LSH framework, known as virtual rehashing.
-This method involves increasing the search radius in the projection to identify candidate objects located in neighboring buckets relative to the query.
-Unlike the traditional method of exponentially increasing the radius, I-LSH adopts a more incremental radius expansion strategy.
-Specifically, it identifies the nearest points based on the distance to the query in the projection, thereby minimizing disk I/O operations by avoiding the retrieval of unnecessary buckets.
+This method adopts an incremental radius expansion strategy.
+It identifies the nearest points based on the distance to the query in the projection, thereby minimizing disk I/O operations by avoiding the retrieval of unnecessary buckets.

-However, this incremental approach in~\cite{I-LSH} can result in higher computational costs.
-To address this issue, the authors in~\cite{ei-lsh} build upon I-LSH by introducing EI-LSH, which incorporates a proactive early termination condition.
-This allows the algorithm to halt once sufficiently good candidates are identified, thereby conserving processing time.
-It achieves a better balance between computational efficiency and search accuracy compared to its I-LSH.

 Learned hash functions are used in~\cite{icde_learned_functions}, which are then employed by an I/O efficient index for large-scale VSS.
 Specifically, it utilizes a deep neural network to develop hash functions by matching the similarity orders derived from the original space with those in the hash embedding space.
-Unlike generating binary codes, NeOPH produces real-valued hash codes for input items, which is the key for their I/O efficient index.